-In particular, EEG is able to monitor the brain waves throughout sleep, which has revealed that there are different stages of sleep, each of which is characterized by unique brain activity.
+In particular, an EEG can monitor brainwaves throughout sleep, which has revealed that there are different stages of sleep, each of which is characterized by unique brain activity.

 Stage 1 sleep is the lightest stage of sleep that occurs as an individual is falling asleep.
-There is slow movement of the eyes and activity of the voluntary muscles in the body is reduced.
-The brainwaves in stage 1 sleep are smaller and more uniform than in the awake state, what are referred to as alpha and theta waves.
+There is a slow movement of the eyes and reduced activity of the voluntary muscles in the body.
+The brainwaves in stage 1 sleep are smaller and more uniform than in the awake state, which is referred to as alpha and theta waves.

-Stage 3 of sleep is characterized by slow, rhythmical brain waves called delta waves.
-This stage of sleep is very heavy with no movement of the eyes or voluntary muscles, and it is difficult to wake a person in this stage.
+Stage 3 of sleep is characterized by slow, rhythmical brainwaves called delta waves.
+This stage of sleep is very heavy with no movement of the eyes or voluntary muscles.
+Additionally, it is often difficult to wake a person in this stage of sleep.

-Sleep research with EEG monitoring has established that infants spend a greater proportion of sleep time (up to 50%) in comparison to adults, leading to the hypothesis that the brain activity helps in the development of the memory and learning.
+Sleep research with EEG monitoring has established that infants spend a greater proportion of their days sleeping (up to 50%) in comparison to adults, thus leading to the hypothesis that brain activity during sleep helps in the development of memory and learning.

 The signals initiate at the base of the brain, in an area referred to as the pons, and then expand to the thalamus and cerebral cortex.
-The cerebral cortex is responsible for processes of learning, thinking and organizing information.
+The cerebral cortex is responsible for the processes of learning, thinking, and organizing information.

-Over time, an individual progresses through the different stages of sleep and the activity of the brain changes accordingly.
-It begins with stage 1 for about 5-10 minutes, then stage 2 for about 10 minutes, then stage 3 for about 30 minutes, before reaching REM sleep more than an hour after first falling asleep.
+Over time, an individual progresses through the different stages of sleep, and the activity of the brain changes accordingly.
+It begins with stage 1 for about 5-10 minutes, followed by stages 2 and 3 for about 10 and 30 minutes, respectively.
+Finally, the individual will reach REM sleep more than one hour after first falling asleep.

-Shortly after, the individual returns to stage 2 sleep, then stage 3 sleep and then REM sleep once again, repeating this cycle approximately five times before awakening.
+Shortly after, the individual returns to stage 2 sleep, then stage 3 sleep, and will ultimately reach REM sleep once again, with this cycle repeating approximately five times before awakening.